 The members of the Fidelity Master Trust Board have extensive knowledge, insight and experience within the pensions and finance industry.
-For any further information with regards to the Trustees please call the Workplace Investing Service Centre on 0800 3 68 68 68 (open Monday to Friday between 8 am and 6 pm).
+For any further information with regards to the Trustees please call the Workplace Investing Service Centre on 0800 3 68 68 68 or (+44) 1737 838 585 from outside the UK (open Monday to Friday between 8 am and 6 pm).